Spirits of Ancient Egypt: Reception

+Beatle biographer John Blaney described the song as "a pedestrian rocker" but said it "was saved by a lyric as surreal as a Dali painting.
+Ottawa Citizen xritic Bill Provick said that "It works surprisingly well, mainly because of the contrasts – much like something found along Abbey Road".
+New York Daily News critic Josh Mills praised it as "different and very, very nice", noting especially that "singing is especially moving, and unlike anything Paul has done recently."
 Author Peter Ames Carlin stated that it "evoked shimmery kinds of mystery, but to no discernible end.
 The spirits get hung up on the telephone and we’re left with someone making dinner with a pound of love."
-Music critic Eoghan Lang states that "English's percussion can be heard loudly, filling in the air holes that permeate in 'Spirits of Ancient Egypt', a jaunty tune ably sung by bassist Denny Laine.".
-Ultimate Classic Rock critic Nick DeRiso rated it as Laine's 9th best song, stating that McCartney's "counterpoint vocal" is "great" and particularly praising the live version from Wings Over America.
+Messenger-Press critic Steve Wosahla called it a "mediocre [effort] that should have been eliminated" from Venus and Mars.
+Shreveport Journal critic Charles Ray called it a "not-so-hot tune", particularly criticizing the "innocuous" lyrics.
+Ultimate Classic Rock critic Nick DeRiso rated it as Laine's 9th best song, stating that McCartney's "counterpoint vocal" is "great" and particularly praising the live version from Wings over America.